chainguard-dev/edu/content/chainguard/chainguard-images/reference/ruby/getting-started-ruby.md

 {{< /details >}}

 ## Example 1: Minimal Ruby Image in Single Stage Build
 We'll start by creating a small command-line Ruby application to serve as a demo.
 This application has no external dependencies; it will read from a text file containing facts about octopuses, and output a random line from that file.
-This demo is also available in our [demos repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/ruby), if you want to have a look in the source files before building it.
+This demo is also available in our [demos repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/ruby), if you want to review the source files before building it.

 ### Step 1: Setting up the Application

-First, create a directory for your app.
+First, create a directory and then move into it for your app.
 Here we'll use `octo-facts`:

 ```shell
 mkdir ~/octo-facts && cd ~/octo-facts
 ```

 Next, create a new file to serve as the application entry point.
 Here, we’ll use `octo.rb`.
 You can edit this file in whatever code editor you would like.
-We’ll use Nano as an example.
+We’ll use `nano` as an example.

 ```shell
 nano octo.rb